 A substantial portion of the accounts that we advise, or sub-advise, hold investments that are denominated in currencies other than the U.S. dollar.
 Movements in the rate of exchange between the U.S. dollar and the underlying foreign currency affect the values of assets held in accounts we manage, thereby affecting the amount of revenues we earn.
-The value of the assets we manage was \$127.9 billion as of December 31, 2022.
-As of December 31, 2022, approximately 53% of our assets under management were invested in strategies that primarily invest in securities of non-U.S. companies and approximately 47% of our assets under management were invested in currencies other than the U.S. dollar.
-To the extent our assets under management are denominated in currencies other than the U.S. dollar, the value of the u.S. dollar, or increase with a decrease in the value of the U.S. dollar.
+The value of the assets we manage was \$150.2 billion as of December 31, 2023.
+As of December 31, 2023, approximately 57% of our assets under management were invested in strategies that primarily invest in securities of non-U.S. companies and approximately 46% of our assets under management were invested in securities denominated in currencies other than the U.S. dollar.
+To the extent our assets under management are denominated in currencies other than the U.S. dollar, the value of those assets under management will decrease with an increase in the value of the U.S. dollar.
 Each investment team monitors its own exposure to exchange rate risk and makes decisions on how to manage that risk in the portfolios managed by that team.

 We have not adopted a corporate-level risk management policy to manage exchange rate risk in the assets we manage.
-Assuming that 47% of our assets under management is invested in securities denominated in currencies other than the U.S. dollar and excluding the impact of any hedging arrangements, a 10% increase or decrease in the value of the U.S. dollar would decrease or increase the fair value of our assets under management by \$6.0 billion, which would cause an annualized increase or decrease in revenues of approximately \$42.2 million at our current weighted average fee rate of 70 basis points.
+Assuming that 46% of our assets under management is invested in securities denominated in currencies other than the U.S. dollar and excluding the impact of any hedging arrangements, a 10% increase or decrease in the value of the U.S. dollar would decrease or increase the fair value of our assets under management by \$6.9 billion, which would cause an annualized increase or decrease in revenues of approximately \$48.2 million at our current weighted average fee rate of 70 basis points.

 We operate in several foreign countries of which the United Kingdom is the most prominent.
 We incur operating expenses and have foreign currency-denominated assets and liabilities associated with these operations.
 In addition, we have revenue arrangements that are denominated in non-U.S. currencies.
-We do not believe these revenue arrangements denominated in foreign currency affect our results of operations.
+We do not believe these revenue arrangements denominated in foreign currency fluctuations that materially affect our results of operations.